amchagas/open-source-toolkit/content/en/post/open_source_is_good_but_how_can_it_do_good_linux_journal/index.md

 ---
-title: 'Open Source Is Good, but How Can It Do Good?'
+title: "Open Source Is Good, but How Can It Do Good?"
-date: '2019-08-16'
+date: "2019-08-16"
 authors: ['admin']
 tags:  ['Web Article', 'None', 'Linux Journal']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2019-08-16